udungdaniel/profile/README.md

-# 👋 Hi, I'm Daniel Udung
+# 👋 Hi, I'm Daniel Alfred

 🎓 I’m a **Software Development student at BYU–Idaho**
 💻 Currently working as a **Front-End Developer**